HardikArora0843/Assessment-Backend-W5-AI-Study-Coach-Agent/README.md

 # 🔐 Environment Variables

-Create the required environment configuration for the project.
+Create a `.env` file and configure the required environment variables.

-Example:

 ```env
 OPENROUTER_API_KEY=your_openrouter_api_key
 MONGODB_URI=your_mongodb_connection_string
 ```

+Replace the placeholder values with your own credentials.

-Do not commit real credentials to GitHub.
+Do **not** commit sensitive information to GitHub.

-For production deployments, configure sensitive values through the hosting platform's environment-variable settings.

-> Use the exact environment variable names expected by the current source code.

 ---

-# 🚀 Run Locally
+# 🚀 Run the Project

-Start the development server:
+Start the development server.

 ```bash
 npm run dev
 ```

-Vite will display the local development URL in the terminal.

-Open that URL in your browser.
+Open the URL shown in the terminal (typically `http://localhost:5173`) in your browser.

 ---

 # 📦 Production Build

-Create a production build with:
+Create a production build.

 ```bash
 npm run build
 ```

-The command runs the Vite production build and generates the `dist` directory.

-To preview the production build locally:
+Preview the production build.

 ```bash
 npm run preview